GhanaNauticalnfo/GhanaWeb/README.md

-# GhanaWeb
+# Ghananautical

-GhanaWeb is a maritime map-centric portal.
+Ghananautical is a maritime map-centric portal.
 The site will aggregate relevant maritime data and information and
     allow access for users and services by utilizing the [Maritime Connectivity Platform](http://maritimeconnectivity.net/).

 #### Services available for all: